 The marking of life’s passages and stages is an important part of Unitarian Universalist practice.
 Rites of Passage mark transitions beginning with birth and ending in death.

 The Congregation and the Minister provide rites of passage to contributing members without any fee.
-The Minister is available for rites of passage for non-members for the fees listed below.
+The Minister is available for rites of passage for non-members for a fee.
 Please note that in cases of need, the fees are negotiable.

 Dedication or Naming This celebration marks the birth or adoption of a child and his or her welcome into the family and, when the parents are members of the congregation, into the religious community.
 The family and community of the child dedicate themselves to supporting and loving the child, helping to raise the child to be their own person.
-Fee for non-members: $250
+Please contact the minister for fee schedule.

 Coming of Age This event marks a young person's entrance into youth.
 After a course of study, discussion, and mentee-ship, a Unitarian Universalist child writes their credo: a brief articulation of what they believe right now in their lives.
 This credo is often presented at a Coming of Age ceremony that takes place during worship.
 The now-youth participate in the service and are blessed in their continued journey by the whole Congregation.